 Never mind.
 Cryptocurrencies have attracted sharp criticisms and admirations not necessarily in equal measure.
-But there is no single payment system that is perfect -- even the so called fiat have their own shortcomings -- so many short comings everyone has experienced one or the other; and it is only obvious to ask what the solution to those shortcomings could be.
+But there is no single payment system that is perfect -- even the so-called fiat have their own shortcomings -- so many shortcomings that everyone has experienced one way or the other; and it is only obvious to ask what the solution to those shortcomings could be.

 Yet the mistake we could make is falling to the notion that fiat and crypto systems are at this moment perfect and needs no fix.
 And so while crypto may not be the perfect fix yet, there are many reasons that make them suitable being part of monetary systems even in the modern world today.
 And those benefits are hard to wish away.

-Of course there are many ways that are being tried right now to address the problems with fiat systems including use of money-transfer APIs, central-bank digital currencies and cryptocurrencies and all.
+Of course, there are many ways that are being tried right now to address the problems with fiat systems including the use of money-transfer APIs, central-bank digital currencies and cryptocurrencies and all.
 Good.

-But if you like cryptocurrencies, here are top ten practical use cases of them in plain simple language.
+If, on the other hand, you like cryptocurrencies, here are the top ten practical use cases of them in plain simple language.
 The usability of cryptocurrencies becomes clear when you put the current problems with financial systems into a clearer perspective.

 1. Low-cost cross-border transfers and transactions

 The total global remittance flow is $540 billion annually and whether this is agreed on or not, the various main/dominant/legacy forms of international payments currently involve multiple intermediaries and hence the high costs of cross-border transfers.
 Cryptocurrencies may not be a perfect solution for this problem but they deliver several advantages here, one of which is lowering the cost by facilitating peer-to-peer transactions.